ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item has no ead_value.
 When present in EAD_1, it requests the Responder's authentication credential by value in ID_CRED_R of message_2.
 When present in EAD_2, it requests the Initiator's authentication credential by value in ID_CRED_I of message_3.
 The EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.

-Example: Assuming IANA label 15, used as a non-critical label (positive), and considering that this EAD item has no ead_value:
+Example: assuming ead\_label 15 and considering that this EAD item has no ead_value, the non-critical EAD item is as follows:

 * EAD_CRED_BY_VALUE = (15, h'')

-Editor's note: Replace IANA label with TBD value registered for EAD_CRED_BY_VALUE in {{iana-edhoc-ead}}.
+Editor's note: Replace the ead\_label above with the TBD value registered for EAD_CRED_BY_VALUE in {{iana-edhoc-ead}}.

 In the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.
 Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by using the EAD item.